 The forehead is the widest and flattest surface area in your head.
 It gives you a cleaner connection on the ball which is going to generate more power and accuracy.
 If you use the temple, you won’t generate the power or accuracy required, and it will hurt.

 You have to get level with the flight of the ball.
 The angle you connect with the ball will determine the direction of the ball.
-If the ball is too low and you get over it, the ball is going to go straight into the ground.
+If the ball is too low and you get over it, it is going to go straight into the ground.
 If you jump too short and you get underneath, the ball is going to go straight up into the air.
-Hitting through the center of the ball, you will get the ball moving at speed in a straight line towards the goal.
+Hitting through the centre of the ball, you will get the ball moving at speed in a straight line towards the goal.

 Body strength and flexibility are also important.
-You need power to get off the ground, hold off your marker and hit the ball.
+You need the power to get off the ground, hold off your marker and hit the ball.
 Power doesn’t come only from your neck muscles.
 It comes from all your body, starting from your legs and glutes, then your back, and finally your neck.

 To reach maximum height, jump with one leg using your arms to drive your body higher.
 As we mentioned before, keep your eyes open as long as possible.
 As you lift, bend your back backwards so that you can extend it forwards.
 It is like a shooting technique, you first flex your leg backwards and then swing it through.
 That’s where the power comes from.
 That’s going to give the momentum and generate power through the ball.

-The use of your arms is extremely important.
-When you jump, you extend your arms to lift you up in the air.
+The use of your arms is important.
+When you jump, you extend your arms to lift you in the air.
 As you are driving your head forwards to hit the ball, drive your arms towards you for extra momentum.
 Be mindful of your markers and arms position to avoid any contact that may be considered unlawful by the referee.

 Once you hit the ball you want to drive through as you do when you kick the ball.
 As you can see, all your body is involved in a header.

-Now that you know the basics on how to score headers, have a look at the video below to see the techniques discussed used at professional level.
+Now that you know the basics on how to score headers, have a look at the video below to see the techniques discussed used at the professional level.